1. Por qué los Usuarios de SAP B1 Necesitan una Capa de AP Dedicada

 - Purchase Orders (PO Headers and Line Items)

-- Goods Receipts (PO Receiving)
+- Goods Receipt (PO Receiving / GRPO)

 7. Configuración: El Asistente de 5 Pasos